-The 4th of July (otherwise known as Happy Scare the Crap Out of Your Dog Day) is this weekend, and it’s time for some basic management techniques to help your pets make it through the festivities.
+The 4th of July (otherwise known as Happy Scare the Crap Out of Your Dog Day) is looming, and it’s time for some basic management techniques to help your pets make it through the festivities.

 - Make sure your pet’s tags and microchips are up-to-date.
 If the ID tags have been worn smooth or haven’t been updated with current information, get out the sharpie and write your contact information on the inside of the collar.